Akash-D-wivedi/phase-transformation-jmak/README.md

 > “The JMAK equation predicts that the fraction transformed starts at zero and asymptotically approaches a maximum value \(y_\mathrm{max}\), following an S-shaped curve whose steepness is governed by \(k\) and whose curvature is governed by \(n\).”

-You can then reference it in your “Theory” or “Key Results” sections without any math rendering issues.

 ---

 ## Contents